Zurehma/SE2-Kiruna_eXplorer/server/API.md

 - Access Constraints: Can only be called by a logged in user.
 - Additional Constraints:
   - It should return a 400 error when `issuanceDate` is after the current date.
-  - It should return a 400 error when `coordinates` is located in a different place than Kiruna.
+  - It should return a 400 error when `coordinates` are located in a different place than Kiruna.

 #### PUT `api/documents/:docID`